shahiro770/MaxBipartiteMatcher/README.md

 # MaxBipartiteMatcher
 Determines the maximum matching in any XY-bipartite graph.
-Source for the algorithm can be found in in chapter 3.2 of Douglas B. West's Introduction to Graph Theory.
+Source for the algorithm can be found in chapter 3.2 of Douglas B. West's Introduction to Graph Theory.

 ### Setup